-Heat pumps require a piston metering device in the liquid service valve or outdoor TXV for proper heating operation.
+Heat pumps require a piston metering device in the liquid service valve for proper heating operation.
 Piston is shipped in the piston body of the liquid service valve, temporarily held in place with a plastic cap.
 Do not remove the plastic cap until line set tubing is ready to be installed.